hageyahhoo/Agile2020/Agile2020.md

 #### 1. GATHER INFORMATION WITH PRODUCT DISCOVERY
 To clarify objective, missions, and responsibilities of SET, I utilized the idea of `Product Discovery` (*) taught by David Hussman for gathering information.

 At first, I analyzed target products to test.
-I applied static code analysis tool named [SonarQube](https://www.sonarqube.org/) for target products to know the current code coverage and the amount of technical debts.
-I also added simple unit and integration test scripts to know current behavior of the products.
+I applied static code analysis tool named [SonarQube](https://www.sonarqube.org/) for target products to know the latest status of code coverage and the amount of technical debts.
+I also added simple unit and integration test scripts to know latest behaviors of the products.
 Test scripts are good for understanding software under test. (*)

+Next, I focused on analyzing `outage reports`.
+We hold postmortem meetings and publish postmortem reports.
+They are just a `treasure-trove` to know problematic products, causes of outages, impact on sales and profit, and how to reduce outages and MTTR (Mean Time to Repair).
+Through these reports, I understood that public APIs we provide for external users was the most troublesome product.

 ⭐️TODO
-Next, I focused on analyzing `outage reports`.
-    Reports == Treasure-trove
-    We can know
-    - problematic products
-    - causes of outages
-    - impact on sales and profit
-    - how to reduce outage and MTTR
-    ⭐️特にpublic APIでのトラブルが多いことを突き止める
-    ⭐️LINE Shopもなりに改善が必要

-- Talk to stakeholders directly
-    Troubles == Src of Ideas
-    - They may have non-verbalized troubles
-    - Verbalizing their troubles will be the start of collaboration
-    - Direct and honest conversation is good to know troubles deeply
+Additionally, I talked to stakeholders directly to hear their concerns and troubles.
+Stakeholders' concerns and troubles are good sources of ideas to improve.
+Through conversation with them, I understood that they had lots of non-verbalized concerns and troubles.
+Moreover, I learned that verbalizing issues through direct and honest conversations will be the start of collaborations among them.

 - Share understanding by discovering and verbalizing needs
 - No verbalized needs/problems
 - Beyond silos
-- I already experienced working beyond silos at Rakuten, Inc.

 #### 2. Establish Solutions & Iterative Consensus